Level 3: Advanced Integration

 I would like to do a 1-week or a 3-week rotation, rather than the standard 2- or 4-week blocks offered; is that possible?

 Approval for this is rarely granted without extenuating circumstances.
 You must first get permission from the Course Director, then obtain permission from the Associate Dean for Students.
-In general, approval is limited to Scholarly Project (with
+In general, approval is limited to Scholarly Project, research, or reading electives (with

 extenuating circumstances) because there is no active time commitment from the Course Director for a specific enrollment period.